DrEmpiricism/Optimize-Offline/README.md

 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
 These are well detailed in Optimize-Offline's header.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
+- Not all integrations are available for languages outside of en-US.
 - Properties, features, packages, etc. can and often do change between builds.
 This means that when optimizing an image, the script could warn of an error during the optimization process that did not occur before.
-The best recourse for errors is to post them - and any log files - in the 'Issues' section of this repository.
 - Just because something can be removed does not mean it should be removed.
 Haphazard removal of System Applications can cause erros during Windows 10 setup.
 - Help will not be given to users who attempt to optimize unsupported builds.